coderjun/chatgpt-generate-the-generator-chapter-1/README.md

 **Note:** Maybe it was my prompt, maybe it was chatgpt but the piece used by node express to serve up index.html was missing.
 Grabbed a snippet from Digital Ocean to make it happen: https://www.digitalocean.com/community/tutorials/use-expressjs-to-deliver-html-files

+# Third Volley (Debugging)

+**Note:** I was receiving failed requests.
+Added some debugging code to get to the bottom of it with a breakpoint.
+(Commented out currently) Turns out you need to purchase credits to use the API.
+It's not included with Apple's iOS ChatGPT Plus subscription.
+After debugging got responses to come in successfully...even though we'll need some decent prompt engineering to get the type of result we're looking for.